Admitted International Students - What's Next?

 Graduate Students

 Shortly after accepting your offer of admission, you will receive an email with your advisor’s name and contact information.
-This information can also be found on MyKU at the start of your first semester.
-Please contact your advisor to discuss your curriculum prior to registering for classes.
+Once you receive their contact information, you can begin to discuss your curriculum plan prior to registering for classes.

 Once you communicate with your advisor, registration for classes is completed through MyKU.
-Your network ID and password will allow you to enter the site.
-Please keep in mind that login information is case sensitive.
-Once in MyKU, make sure you are on the "KU Student Homepage" and select the enrollment tile.
+Once in MyKU, select the enrollment tile on the "KU Student Homepage"

 All international students at Kutztown University are required to carry adequate health insurance during all periods of time the student is authorized to be in the U.S. by an immigration document issued by the University.
 Healthcare is expensive in the U.S., and international students are responsible for any costs associated with their physical or mental health.
 Note that most health insurance plans in the U.S. do not cover all medical benefits like prescriptions, dental, and vision.

-Health insurance policies must be purchased through a company that sells insurance in the U.S..
-The minimum insurance requirements set forth by the Department of State are as follows:
+• Health insurance policies must be purchased through a company that sells insurance in the U.S.

 • Medical Benefits of at least $100,000 per accident or illness